SIVAPRAKASHK3/M1_Students_attendence_management/README.md

 A brief description of what this project does and who it's for

 *   This project "Students_attendence" is used to add theattendence and calculate how manys present out of totals days of students
-*   This project can be used by the teacher to add,retrive,attendence percentage,checking eligible for exam based on attendece and remark of the students can be chached.
+*   This project can be used by the teacher to add,retrive,attendence percentage,checking eligible for exam based on attendece and remark of the students can be checked.
        # login id is 12345
 ## Installation Softwares